aaronbloomfield/pdr/uva/tas.md

 ## Alex Li
 [![Alex Li](//libra.cs.virginia.edu/tas/aml7hqv.jpg)](//libra.cs.virginia.edu/tas/full/aml7hqv.jpg)
  Hi!
-I'm Alex Li, a 2nd year CS major in the College from Wilton, CT.
-This is my first semester being a TA, so I'm excited to help (through the exposure-free medium of Zoom of course).
-Outside of school, I'm part of Flux, a UVA poetry and spoken word club, and the Mcintire Investment Institute.
-I like Avatar the Last Airbender, the Fallout games, jogging, and most of all, Spikeball!
-A fun fact about me is that I built a folding table over the summer.
-Hit me up if you wanna talk about literally anything and lets have a great semester!
+I’m Alex Li, a 3rd year Commerce student from Wilton, CT.
+This is my 3rd semester TAing 2150, and my first in-person semester which is really exciting!
+Outside of school, I’m part of Flux, a UVA poetry and spoken word club and the Mcintire Investment Institute.
+I like Avatar the Last Airbender, the Fallout games, hiking in Shenandoah, sand volleyball and Spikeball!
+A fun fact about me is that I have eaten a 16 inch pizza from Christians in 14 minutes.
+Hit me up if you wanna talk about literally anything and let's have a great semester!
 <br clear="all">

 ## Shiva Manandhar